bparth24/personal_profile/README.md

   - **Business Intelligence Reporting Solutions:**
     - Worked on designing and configuring the SSRS reports (types: tabular, matrix, parameterized, and drill-down)
-    - Increased reporting efficiency by 15% compared to the existing reporting solution, delivering timely and accurate information by spearheading the Power BI setup, configuration, and dashboard development
+    - Increased reporting efficiency by 15% compared to existing reporting solution, delivering timely and accurate information by spearheading the Power BI setup, configuration, and dashboard development
     - Noticed a 25% increase in user engagement with Power BI dashboards
     - Performed independent audits, reviews, and validated BI artifacts (stored procedure, queries, and reports) to ensure data integrity